M7Tro/comp2011/labs/lab1/notes.md

 You can view the timeline of changes in VS Code using View -> Open View -> Timeline (gets cluttered with autosave)

 Anywhere on the file do a double-tap and press Format Document to ... format the document.
 It means making the source code less ugly with spaces, tabs/indentation.

+The command used for redirection of input and output for testing is quite cool and useful:
+    ./lab1 < ./testcase/input1.txt > myOutput1.txt

+The < and > symbols are redirection operators.
+They redirect readable/writeable streams of data.
+The the beginning part (./lab1) is the good old compilation command.